 6 Things to Know About Public Service Loan Forgiveness During the COVID-19 Emergency

 On Jan.
 20, 2021, the 0% student loan interest rate and suspension of payments on federal student loans owned by the U.S. Department of Education (ED) were extended through at least Sept.
 30, 2021.
-These relief measures began March 13, 2020.
+These relief measures, which began March 13, 2020, are intended to provide some financial flexibility during the pandemic to borrowers with loans owned by ED.

 Suspended Monthly Payments